 This is a good level to start the game if you’re played 2D platformers before but find Mega Man rather hard, or maybe you haven’t played a Mega Man game before but don’t want the game TOO easy.
 If you played the first game, this is pretty close to “Easy” in The Legend of Dark Witch 1.

-This game mode doesn’t baby you with extra blocks to eliminate platforming challenges, but enemies aren’t all that hard to beat, and by mid-late game you should have enough Tres to unlock abilities that make the game very easy.
+This game mode doesn’t baby you with extra blocks to eliminate platforming challenges, but enemies aren’t all that hard to beat, and by mid-late game you should have enough Tres to unlock abilities that make the Dark Witch 2 easy.

 This is basically the “Mega Man” difficulty level, equivalent to the “Normal” difficulty in Dark Witch 1.
-Enemies, especially bosses, pull no punches and it feels like this is the difficulty the game is designed to be played at, with lower difficulties removing parts of this mode to reduce difficulty.
+Enemies, especially bosses, pull no punches and it feels like this is the difficulty Dark Witch 2 is designed to be played at, with lower difficulties removing parts of this mode to reduce difficulty.

 You’ll die in this mode, and probably even get a little bit upset.
 If you’re a Mega Man fan that’s probably not a big deterrent for you, and you can always grind Tres to make this game easier unlike (most) Mega Man games, but if you’re allergic to Game Overs, the other modes may be more suitable for a first playthrough.